DonovanAdrian/Gifty/README.md

 Speaking of the code written here, there is plenty of progress to be made.
 While my time has worn thin,
-I still try to make small steps towards my big goal as of late - v1.3, which employs a much more fleshed out Secret Santa system and Backup functionality.
-While neither of these features are particularly fancy or new, they are interesting challenges for me to solve that are taking more time than expected.
+I still try to make small steps towards my big goal as of late - v1.3, which employs a more fleshed out Secret Santa system, Backup functionality, redone look and feel, and better reliability for all kinds of users.
+While none of these features are particularly fancy or new, they are interesting challenges for me to solve that are taking more time than expected.